shreeve/pico-usb/README.md

 ## Contents

-There is a directory called `dodo` which contains the simplified USB Device example and a directory called `hoho` which contains the simplified USB Host example.
+There is a directory called `device` which contains the simplified USB Device example and a directory called `host` which contains the simplified USB Host example.
 Hopefully, the contents of these two directories will be very similar and have as similar code as possible.

 ## Status

-Currently, the code in `dodo` is basically just a streamlined version of the low level USB device from [pico-examples](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_lowlevel).
+Currently, the code in `device` is basically just a streamlined version of the low level USB device from [pico-examples](https://github.com/raspberrypi/pico-examples/tree/master/usb/device/dev_lowlevel).
 The CMakeLists.txt files in this repo are written to be very minimal.
 They work in VScode when opening these two directories.
 There is probably a way to create a top-level CMakeLists.txt file so that each directory doesn't need one, if someone can submit a way to open the top-level directory and build either directory that would be great.
-The code in `hoho` is being put together now, based on trying to read the spec from the datasheet.
+The code in `host` is being put together now, based on trying to read the spec from the datasheet.
 If anyone has some minimal code for USB Host, it would be great to add it to build out the USB Host example.